Like-China/intersection-similarity-join/README.md

 All data source is loaded by Loader.java, the data source is detailed below.
 The evaluation of BF-Alg, MJ-Alg and BJ-Alg are implemented by BruteEvaluation.java, MTreeEvaluation.java, and BallTreeEvaluation.java, respectively.
 The BJ-Alg with repartition is conducted in TernaryBallTreeEvaluation.java.
-The refinement is implemented in Refine.java
-Test.java is the main entrance of this project for overall evaluation with varied parameters.
+The refinement is implemented in Refine.java Check.java is the main entrance of this project for overall evaluation with varied parameters.

 # Open Data
 The Geolife dataset is available at https://www.kaggle.com/datasets/arashnic/microsoft-geolife-gps-trajectory-dataset.